- Welcome Remarks (Charlee Alexander)

 - Breakout Discussions

 On October 23, the National Academy of Medicine (NAM) released the long-awaited report, Taking Action against Clinician Burnout: A Systems Approach to Professional Well-Being.
 The NAM commissioned this consensus study to evaluate the available evidence on clinician burnout and well-being, and make recommendations for change.
 Over the course of 18 months, a committee of seventeen subject-matter experts gathered evidence, reviewed and deliberated on the evidence, and developed recommendations on designing systems to reduce clinician burnout and foster professional well-being.
 The resulting report presents a bold vision for redesigning clinical systems – one that focuses on the activities that patients find important to their care and which enables and empowers clinicians to provide high-quality care.

-On December 4, 2019, the NAM Action Collaborative on Clinician Well-Being and Resilience (Action Collaborative) hosted a meeting to elevate the findings, conclusions, and recommendations from the consensus report, and to begin to translate the report recommendations to action.
+On December 4, 2019, the NAM Action Collaborative on Clinician Well-Being and Resilience (Action Collaborative) will host a meeting to elevate the findings, conclusions, and recommendations from the consensus report, and begin to translate the report recommendations to action.
 The meeting will take place from 8:00am – 5:30pm at the National Academy of Sciences building, located at 2101 Constitution Avenue NW in Washington, DC.

-The objectives of this public meeting were to:
+- The objectives of this public meeting are to: